entekadesign/kobold-alarm-clock-card/README.md

 ### Browser audio

-Another feature of *Browser_Mod* is its ability to allow a browser to serve an audio stream.
+Another feature of *Browser_Mod* is its ability to allow a browser to serve as a media player.
 Configuring HA to use your browser to sound alarms requires two elements: (1) an [HA *script*](https://www.home-assistant.io/integrations/script/) and (2) an [HA *template switch helper*](https://www.home-assistant.io/integrations/switch.template/).

 1. Create a script (HA -> Settings -> Automations -> Scripts).
 Choose an action whose target is your browser; for example, "Media player: Play media," with content ID "https://fm939.wnyc.org/wnycfm" and media type "music".